madratman/AirSim/README_binaries.md

 	`$ apt install vulkan-utils`.
 See the above link for more options.
 	- `./WindTurbineBinaryLinux/WindTurbineCPP.sh -windowed -vulkan`
   	- or `./WindTurbineCPP.sh -windowed -vulkan -ResX=1080 -ResY=720`

+- Docker notes:
+	* See `airsim_binary` instructions in [airsim fork here](https://github.com/madratman/AirSim/blob/PR/docker_ubuntu/docs/docker_ubuntu.md).
+	The docker files and scripts mentioned in the markdown are [located here](https://github.com/madratman/AirSim/tree/PR/docker_ubuntu/docker).
+Note that this is currently a [PR](https://github.com/Microsoft/AirSim/pull/1877), so the links in the md point to the upstream master, and hence won't work directly.

 - ROS wrapper
     - Source the binary workspace